Mathurkarishma/alphabetical-unique-words/README.md

   <h3 align="center">Unique Words in Romeo & Juliet</h3>

   <p align="center">
     Sometimes it is important to determine unique words in text.
 We might also simply be curious how truly genius Shakespeare was!
 Use this code to display the unique words in Romeo's famous speech confessing his love to Juliet.
 An extra bonus, the words will be shown in alphabetical order.
 This just makes it nicer for a human to read.
+You're more than welcome to alter the code to use your own text files to convince others that they may need to expand their vocabulary...
     <br />
     <a href="https://github.com/Mathurkarishma/romeo-unique-words"><strong>Explore the docs »</strong></a>
     <br />